SteviLen420/Heisenberg_Uncertainty_Simulation/run_20251001_063521/Manuscript.md

 ## Abstract

-We present a minimal numerical demonstration of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
-By systematically varying the initial position spread, we numerically verify the reciprocal relationship between position and momentum uncertainties and confirm that their product remains bounded by the theoretical minimum of ℏ/2.
-In addition, we simulate the free time evolution of the wave packet, illustrating the spreading of the position uncertainty while the momentum distribution remains constant.
+I present a minimal numerical demonstration of the Heisenberg Uncertainty Principle using Gaussian wave packets in one spatial dimension.
+By systematically varying the initial position spread, I numerically verify the reciprocal relationship between position and momentum uncertainties and confirm that their product remains bounded by the theoretical minimum of ℏ/2.
+In addition, I simulate the free time evolution of the wave packet, illustrating the spreading of the position uncertainty while the momentum distribution remains constant.
 The results highlight the role of Gaussian wave packets as minimum-uncertainty states and provide an accessible, reproducible teaching tool for quantum mechanics.

 **Keywords:** Heisenberg uncertainty principle, Gaussian wave packet, quantum mechanics, minimum uncertainty state, numerical simulation, pedagogical tool